-18. Services related to work ing with Human Trafficking Victims & Survivors Yes 1C-2.
+IC-2.
 CoC Consultation with ESG Program Recipients.
 NOFO Section VII.B.1.b.

-Describe in the field below how your CoC: 1. consulted with ESG Program recipients in planning and allocating ESG and ESG-CV funds; 2. participated in evaluating and reporting performance of ESG Program recipients and subrecipients; 3. provided Point-in-Time (PIT) count and Housing Inventory Count (HIC) data to the Consolidated Plan jurisdictions within its geographic area; and 4. provided information to Consolidated Plan Jurisdictions within your CoC's geographic area so it could be addressed in Consolidated Plan update.
+Describe in the field below how your CoC: 1. consulted with ESG Program recipients in planning and allocating ESG and ESG-CV funds; participated in evaluating and reporting performance of ESG Program recipients and subrecipients; 3. provided Point-in-Time (PIT) count and Housing Inventory Count (HIC) data to the Consolidated Plan jurisdictions within its geographic area; and provided information to Consolidated Plan Jurisdictions within your CoC's geographic area so it could be addressed in Consolidated Plan update.